kloimhardt/bb-web/README.md

 ```
 http://localhost:8000/guestbook_3.html
 ```
-Notice that the front end Clojurescript code of `guestbook_3` is virtually unchanged compared to `guestbook_1`.
-The according backend code is in the file `cgi-bin/guestbook/core.hy`.
-It is written in [Hy](https://docs.hylang.org/en/stable/), a language inspired by Clojure.
+Notice that the ClojureScript code thus called is virtually unchanged compared to `guestbook_1.cljs` which connects to the backends described above, written in Clojure.

-The main reason for providing a Hy backend is that most cheap web-hosting services do not support running executables, but some of them support Python.
+The main Hy code is in the file `cgi-bin/guestbook/core.hy`.
+It allows Hy expressions to be sent to the server, where they are executed.
+Try typing `(+ 7 (get {:a {:b 3}} :a :b))` into the message field of your guestbook and see what happens (notice that Hy's `get` is more akin to Clojure's `get-in`).

 ## Rationale of bb-web